|

 their suffering is… really, we’re all going through the same stuff.
 The

-players might be a little different, and the actual events might not completely
+players might be a little different, and the actual events might not

 lend themselves to readable drama, but it’s all life.
 We all pretend to